 A device's IP address can be a great aid in troubleshooting networking problems.

-To find your IP address using Windows XP, you can follow these steps:
+To find your IP address using Windows, you can follow these steps:

-- Type in cmd to open the Windows command prompt.
+- Type cmd in the search to open the Windows command prompt.

-- At the prompt, type ipconfig, and one of the items listed should be your IP Address.
+- At the prompt, type ipconfig, and one of the items listed should be your IP Address (IPv4).

 Alternatively, if you have chosen to display your network status in the system tray, you can double click the network connection's icon (two computers blinking light and dark blue) and click on the Support tab, and the IP address should be listed.

 Mac OS X

 To find your IP address in Mac OS X, you can follow these steps: